 - 4 garlic cloves, minced

 - In a large pan, heat the oil at medium-high heat.
 Add the onion and salt and sauté for 4 to 5 minutes, or until the onion is nearly translucent.
-Add the garlic and stir together.
+Then add the garlic and stir together.

 - Add the cumin, thyme, oregano, pepper, cinnamon, cloves, coriander, paprika, chipotle and chili powders, and the chopped sundried tomatoes.
 Mix well.

-- Add the chickpeas, tamari, and vinegar, and toss until combined.
+- Add the chickpeas, tamari, and apple cider vinegar and toss until combined.

 - Mash the mixture lightly until the chickpeas are crumbly.
 Mix well and cook for 5 to 7 more minutes, stirring occasionally.

 Garza has collaborated with some of the nation’s most influential school districts and higher education institutions to develop and implement innovative plant-based meal programs.
-He recently published his first book, ¡Salud!
-Vegan Mexican Cookbook.
 We had the pleasure of asking him a few questions.

 WOV: How did you get into cooking?